wxnudt/TyphoonData/README.md

-# TyphoonData:Best track Record and Reanalysis Data of Typhoon
+# TyphoonData: Reanalysis Datasets based on Typhoon Best track data
 If you are using this dataset please cite

 >Rui Chen, Xiang Wang, Weimin Zhang, Xiaoyu Zhu, Aiping Li, and Chao Yang.
 A hybrid CNN-LSTM model for typhoon formation forecasting[J].
 Geoinformatica, 2019, 23(3): 375-396.